bpetit/blog/content/posts/scaphandre-v0-1.md

 Scaphandre aims to be as light as possible, both in terms of ressources and of energy consumption (the opposite would be sad).
 Its configuration is very simple to not add extra work to the people using it.

-Its usage doesn't stop at the infrastructure level, as it can be used to track the power consumption of an applicatio, from one **release** to the other, to see if things are getting better, or worse.
+Its usage doesn't stop at the infrastructure level, as it can be used to track the power consumption of an application, from one **release** to the other, to see if things are getting better, or worse.

 ## State and evolution